Christmas Changes Everything

 Christmas made Joseph the stepfather of Jesus.
 One day he was a carpenter, betrothed to Mary who was stunningly found to be pregnant, though their marriage had yet to be consummated.
 In an attempt to help Mary save face, Joseph carefully decided to divorce her quietly.
-Yet before the next day would dawn, Joseph's world was rearranged by a dream and a message in it from an angel.
-Christmas changed Joseph from a grieving, ruined, devastated betrothed groom to a committed, trusting husband of the mother of God, who accepted her Son as his own.
+Yet before the next day would dawn, Joseph’s world was rearranged by a dream and a message in it from an angel.
+Christmas changed Joseph from a grieving, ruined, devastated and betrothed groom to a committed, trusting husband of the mother of our Savior, who accepted her Son as his own.

 Christmas changed Herod.
-Knowing his false royal identity - he was neither of the line of David nor even a true king - Herod fought to rid the world of what he saw as a rival king in the birth of the promised Messiah.
-Unsure of the child's location, he ordered the slaying of all baby boys two years and under to make sure his throne would remain intact.
+Knowing his false royal identity – he was neither of the line of David nor even a true king - Herod fought to rid the world of what he saw as a rival king in the birth of the promised Messiah.
+Unsure of the child’s location, he ordered the slaying of all baby boys two years and under to make sure his throne would remain intact.
 Because Joseph and Mary escaped to Egypt with their Son, Herod missed Jesus.
-Christmas changed Herod from a man who might discover faith to one who followed after fear.
+Christmas changed Herod from a man who might discover faith to one who rejected learning and instead, followed after fear.

 When Christmas becomes Christmas, it changes you and me.
 From the moment we first thrill to its magic of twinkly lights and promise, through our discovery of the hollow of the holy night, we come to embrace both its salvation and its sacrifice and we are changed.

 Christmas changes everything.
 It gives meaning to our meanderings, wonder to our wanderings and joy to our journeys.

 Might this Christmas be one where you reexperience – or experience for the first time - the miraculous birth of Christmas?